raoul2000/bob-the-miner/docs/extraction-plan.md

 );
 // output example = "This is the Title"
 ```
-In this case, the result is a simple string.
+In this case, the result is a simple string which is probably the title of the targeted post.

 If you want to extract not only the first matching element, but all of them, just enclose the selector in an array.
-Th extracted value is an array of strings.
+The extracted value is then an array of strings.

 ```js
 bob.work(